Last updated on .

 Theatre

-During my visit, there were some exhibits on interior design and two interactive exhibits.
+During my visit, there were exhibits on interior design and two interactive exhibits.
 Personally, I enjoyed the architecture of the buildings more than the exhibits.

 La Tertulia Museum in Cali, Colombia